 6. Staff Induction

 Inducting your staff into the training process can have a huge effect on your program’s success.
-It is essential to help your employees understand the aims of the training, what they will learn, how it will be conducted and how it will benefit them and the organization in the years to come.
+It is essential to help your employees understand the aims of the training, what they will learn, how it will be conducted, and how it will benefit them and the organization in the coming years.

 7. Training Follow Up